 Oh but it’s not.
 You can’t sleep so you get up and go to the kitchen for milk.
 On second thought, might as well make it coffee.
 Switch on the pot, switch on the computer, switch on your brain.

 It will be daylight soon and you’ll call in sick.
-You can’t afford it but you can’t afford to let another day go by without going to the courthouse and asking for the kennel license application form.
+You can’t afford it but you can’t afford to let another day go by without going to the courthouse for the kennel license application form.
 You can probably fill it out right there and pay with a credit card.
 Right.
 Damn the Humane Society, SPCA, Animal Control, all of them!
 You'll sell Susie instead of spaying her to comply with that damn law.
-The puppies will soon be ready to go and that pick male will have to be sold too.
-You grapple with the per-dog fee on top of the yearly license, and sighing, admit you just can’t afford the luxury of keeping three males even if one of them is twelve years old.
-Illinois makes no allowance for old dogs.

 Pouring coffee, you realize if you don’t keep the male puppy, you’ll have to ship Maggie because she can’t be bred to Skipper, too close.
 How will you manage?
 And what will it be like, having inspectors come into your home poking around?
 Will it bother the kids?
 What about the shows?
 The handler has been wonderful to work with and Skipper has started to do really well in the Groups.
 Oh well, he’ll just have to come home.

 It’s too late now.
-Gasping, tears streaming, your mind churning, reliving your worst nightmare.
-There's no way to fight back.
+Gasping, tears streaming, your mind churning, it is your worst nightmare.
 Shaking your head, you admit to your own lack of initiative.
 You made time for all the day-in, day-out things that seemed more important than fighting animal rights whackos, writing letters, making calls, and getting to know the council member who lives on the next block.

 You stir the coffee, take a sip, resolved now.
 Yes, you can do this thing.
 It will hurt, like cutting off your arm but for your sanity and your family, you have to get out of dogs.
 Then “they” will leave you alone, no more hiding dogs, no more nightmares.